• Skip to primary navigation

 Will you?
 No. Here’s why.

-The same thing can be said for Learn Spanish For Free.
-It is theoretically possible (I even give you all the tools you need here to learn Spanish for free), however, in all likelihood you will not learn it for free.
-Yes that’s a challenge.
+The same thing can be said for the idea of “learn Spanish for free.”
+It is theoretically possible, however, in all likelihood, you will not learn it for free.
+Yes, that’s a challenge.
 Prove me wrong.
 I’d love to hear from you about it too.

 • I understand why people think they should or why they think they need to learn Spanish for free.
 Money can be scarce and when there are free resources readily available on the internet, why spend money, right?
 I understand that.